 The Belgian Safer Internet Centre is highly respected, consulted and seen as key resource and knowledge centre for e-safety.
 The centre has a large network of relevant stakeholders (government, law enforcement, industry, non- governmental and welfare organisations...) and is regularly consulted for information, training, advice and collaboration.

-For the tenth edition of the Safer Internet Day on ‘Online rights and responsibilities’, Child Focus will take and stimulate actions at different levels:
+For the eleven edition of the Safer Internet Day having as main thematic ‘Let’s create a better internet together’, Child Focus will take and stimulate actions at different levels:

 Online safety of children is, with the fight against missing and sexually exploited children, one of the cornerstones of Child Focus.
 As Belgian Safer Internet Centre, Child Focus is taking different actions: the awareness center of Child Focus develops tools and provides tips for children, teens, parents and professionals (www.clicksafe.be ).
 In order to make the internet a safer place for children, Child Focus runs the civil hotline www.stopchildporno.be where all citizens can report images of sexual abuse.
 Finally, Child Focus runs a Helpline for a Safer Internet (http://www.clicksafe.be/helpline/fr_BE) for everyone with a question on safer internet for children.

-Making the online world a safer world needs the involvement of all actors.
+Making the online world a better world needs the involvement of all actors.
+This is the reason why Child Focus will raise awareness among different actors: through a competition for children, local initiatives for parents, with a charter of recommendations from children to politicians and industry.
 Communication and education are key elements to prevent harmful or unwanted things happening to children.
-If we want to protect the child’s rights on the internet, we have to teach them the responsible use of it, we have to explain them how to avoid risks, we have to talk with them about internet in an open and positive way.
-Safer Internet Day is thè ideal moment to do so, side by side with other actors and organisations.
+If we want to foster the positive and eliminate the negative and protect the child’s rights on the internet, we have to teach them the responsible use of it, we have to explain them how to avoid risks, we have to talk with them about internet in an open and positive way.
+Safer Internet Day is a great occasion to remind all stakeholder their own responsibility to make it happen.